 It will take up to 45 days to process the application and set up the necessary procedures for sharing data.

-If we discover at any time that the information you’ve given to us is untrue or incomplete, your application may be denied or withdrawn.
+If HMRC discover at any time that the information you’ve given to us is untrue or incomplete, your application may be denied or withdrawn.

-If it’s refused, we’ll tell you in writing and explain the reasons for our decision.
+If it’s refused, HMRC will tell you in writing and explain the reasons for our decision.

 Conditions of use

-Where HMRC agrees to share non-financial VAT registration data with you, we may impose specific conditions or restrictions relating to your use of the data.
+Where HMRC agrees to share non-financial VAT registration data with you, HMRC may impose specific conditions or restrictions relating to your use of the data.

 Your Data Sharing Agreement will give details of the obligations that apply to you as an authorised recipient.

-- protecting the information we share with you
+- protecting the information HMRC shares with you

 - maintaining up-to-date and accurate records, sufficient to enable our officers or any independent assessor or inspector to confirm your compliance with your obligations under your Data Sharing Agreement and the SBEEA